lgraba/subscribers/README.md

 Use [Laravel Task Scheduling](https://laravel.com/docs/8.x/scheduling) to create a daily task.
 This daily task would run a (hopefully bulk) data retrieval request to get the daily subscriber counts of all pertinent channels and write these to the database.

+**-> For a quick implementation see GetChannels Command and how it's scheduled in Kernel**

 ## Versions
 Laravel 8